Sylius/Sylius/docs/book/index.rst

 Contributing
 ------------

-Guides you how to contribute to Sylius.
+Guides you on how to contribute to Sylius.

 .. toctree::
    :hidden: